 At CHANNEL VIEW, we recognise that leaving a valued family member with friends or in kennels when going on holiday isn't always an option, particularly in areas such as the South Hams where there are so many beautiful walks to be enjoyed...
-As such, we WELCOME DOGS (as opposed to accept) a maximum of two dogs per room by prior arrangement at NO ADDITIONAL CHARGE.
+As such, we WELCOME (as opposed to accept) a maximum of two dogs per room by prior arrangement at NO ADDITIONAL CHARGE.

 Better still...
 If your dog(s) can vouch for you, then you can come too!

-We are a true definition of a 'dog-friendly' establishment (and the proud owners of two beautiful Labradors - pictured above).
+We are a true definition of a 'dog-friendly' establishment (and are proudly owned by dogs ourselves).
 Whilst most establishments charge to bring dogs, we currently pride ourselves on our 'dogs go free' policy and hope that you will appreciate this, and our home so that we can continue to offer this service to dogs and their well-behaved humans for the unforeseeable future.

 There are numerous 'dog-friendly' pubs in Dartmouth and the surrounding area to include both Radius 7 and the Green Dragon Inn (both on our doorstep in Stoke Fleming).
 The village also has a lovely large park where dogs are made very welcome and the beach at Blackpool Sands and 'Dog Cafe' (just a ten-minute walk away) welcomes dogs during the winter months.
-Additionally, dogs and owners can enjoy exploring the many spectacular coastal walks in the area.
+Additionally, we are spoilt for choice when it comes to spectacular coastal walks to explore in the area.

 This happy customer was still smiling when she got home!

-Assuming that your dog(s) are not destructive and do not get distressed if left alone, we are more than happy for them to be left in the room for short periods (e.g. during breakfast or whilst you are out for an evening meal)...
-But please don't leave them for long durations - it's their holiday too!
+Assuming that your dog(s) are not destructive and do not get distressed if left alone, we are more than happy for them to be left in the room for short periods (e.g. during breakfast or whilst you are out for an evening meal)... but please don't leave them for long durations - it's their holiday too!
 We would ask that you check with us before leaving your dog alone in the room if you are going out as it is often the case that a dog is not as comfortable being left alone in a strange place as some of their owners might think.
-[Not that we actually concede that we are *strange*] In the (hopefully) unlikely case of an emergency, it is of course also essential for us to know if there are any unattended dogs on the premises.
+[Not that we actually concede we are *strange*] In the (hopefully) unlikely case of an emergency, it is of course also essential for us to know if there are any unattended dogs on the premises.

 Other than that, we try not to have any 'rules'.
 As dog owners, we know that they require routine, so all that we ask is... if you wouldn't do it at home - then please don't do it in ours!